Mosamorphing/WTF-React/04_JSX expressions/readme.md

 # Execrise

-Take some time to break the code and see what works and why it does.
+Take some time to break the code and see what works and why it works.
 If you run into a problem, that means you're doing something right!
 Keep at it.